-Mazda has done some great things with its model range of late – with cars such as the Mazda6 and Mazda CX-5 – but its Mazda 5 MPV is starting to look a bit outdated by comparison.
-The styling matches the last-generation models and was, apparently, inspired by ‘water, wind and nature’, with mixed results.
+Mazda has launched some great cars of late, such as the Mazda6 saloon and Mazda CX-5 SUV – but its Mazda5 MPV is starting to look a bit outdated in comparison.
+The styling harks back to a previous generation of Mazdas and was apparently inspired by ‘water, wind and nature’ – with mixed results.

-As you would expect of an MPV, the Mazda 5 gets a hugely practical cabin that has seven seats and a very flexible row of middle seats that be configured several different ways depending on your needs, although the central seat is quite small.
-The Mazda's sliding rear doors also offer a distinct advantage over conventional swing doors, and getting in and out should be easy, no matter how tight the parking space.
+As you’d expect of an MPV, the Mazda5 gets a hugely practical cabin that has seven seats and a very versatile row of middle seats that can be configured several different ways depending on your needs.
+The central seat is quite small, however.
+The Mazda's sliding rear doors also offer a distinct advantage over conventional doors, so getting in and out should be easy no matter how tight the parking space.

-Choosing an engine is easy (there's just two) and the 1.6-litre diesel is the one we would go for.
-It isn’t fast, but is economical, while the 2.0-litre petrol isn’t much quicker and is a lot less frugal.
-It's starting to look old in a market that is now dominated by smaller petrol engines that are more efficient and just as quick.
+Choosing an engine is easy (there are only two) and the 1.6-litre diesel is the one we’d go for.
+It isn’t fast, but it is economical, while the 2.0-litre petrol isn’t much quicker and is also a lot less frugal.
+It's starting to look old in a market now dominated by smaller petrols that are more efficient and just as quick.